 I love museums.
 My husband loves old cars.
 So this weekend we ended up at the Simeone Foundation Automotive Museum in South Philadelphia.
 The museum features a collection of over 60 rare and significant race cars.
-What’s more, once a month they actual run a few of the cars in the parking lot.
+What’s more, once a month they actually run a few of the cars in the parking lot.
 So not only are the cars nice to look at but they’re still in working condition and are mostly original.
 This weekend they did a Britain vs. Italy theme running two Bentleys and an Alfa Romeo (1927 Bentley Speed Model, 1930 Bentley 4.5 L Supercharged, 1933 Alfa Romeo 8C 2300 Le Mans).

 As I said, I’m not really a car-person (I used to joke my dream car was one with a chauffeur) but I know a nice museum when I see one and the Simeone Automotive Museum is a nice museum.
-The staff were incredibly knowledgeable and outgoing, just coming up to you and pointing out little details on the cars — one gentleman mentioned how a lot of the race cars had retractable or removable windshields for different road and weather conditions while another pointed out the small door on the Auburns behind the driver’s seat was for golf clubs.
+The staff was incredibly knowledgeable and outgoing, just coming up to you and pointing out little details on the cars — one gentleman mentioned how a lot of the race cars had retractable or removable windshields for different road and weather conditions while another pointed out the small door on the Auburns behind the driver’s seat was for golf clubs.

 I also really liked the set up of the cars on displays with simple but old-fashioned looking backgrounds to depict the car’s era.
 And these weren’t just examples of cars that won races and set speed records, these cars on display are the actual ones that won races and set speed records.